 - Develop an interdisciplinary approach to enhancing and maintaining sports performance

 - Understand the techniques used to assess team and individual performance

-- Use your laboratory and field-based skills including notational systems, performance profiling and dynamical systems, to assess and evaluate sports performance
+- Use your laboratory and field-based skills to conduct multidisciplinary analyses of athlete performance including notational systems, performance profiling, assessing physiological determinants of performance and motion capture

 - Learn to communicate with clients in a professional and approachable style

-- Study key topics like Applied Sports Biomechanics, and Environmental Factors Affecting Sports Performance
+- Study key topics like Applied Sports Biomechanics and Physiological Determinants of Performance

 - Have 24/7 access to our library's electronic resources, including thousands of ejournals, books and newspapers

-- Get to use our biomechanics, physiology, psychology and kinanthropometry labs, with professional facilities
+- Get to use our professional facilities in biomechanics, physiology, psychology and performance analysis

 Careers and opportunities